apache/mesos/docs/configuration.md

     --[no-]switch_user
   </td>
   <td>
-If set to <code>true</code>, the slave will attempt to run tasks as the <code>user</code> who submitted them (as defined in <code>FrameworkInfo</code>) (this requires <code>setuid</code> permission and that the given <code>user</code>
+If set to <code>true</code>, the agent will attempt to run tasks as the <code>user</code> who submitted them (as defined in <code>FrameworkInfo</code>) (this requires <code>setuid</code> permission and that the given <code>user</code>
-exists on the slave).
+exists on the agent).
 If the user does not exist, an error occurs and the task will fail.
-If set to <code>false</code>, tasks will be run as the same user as the Mesos slave process.
+If set to <code>false</code>, tasks will be run as the same user as the Mesos agent process.
-<b>NOTE</b>: This feature is not yet supported on Windows slave, and
+<b>NOTE</b>: This feature is not yet supported on Windows agent, and
 therefore the flag currently does not exist on that platform. (default: true)
   </td>
 </tr>